 Product performance analytics should be a top priority for any online business in 2024.

-Keeping up with the competition now requires a data-driven approach, and product performance analytics is one of the most impactful ways you can capitalize on your business’s data to glean insights.
+Keeping up with the competition now requires a data-driven approach, and product performance analytics is one of the most impactful ways you can capitalize on your business’s data to glean insights into the customer journey.

 What is Product Performance Analytics?

-Product performance analytics is exactly what it sounds like: it’s the practice of using data to analyze a product’s performance.
+Product performance analytics is exactly what it sounds like: it’s the practice of using data to analyze a product’s performance and making more informed devisions based on user behavior.

 Typically, product performance analysis will look at every aspect of the customer journey with respect to a specific product, including examining data related to the product’s marketing funnel, activation statistics, and long-term customer retention.

-This will include marketing data, sales data (including sales trend analysis and historical data), any and all available product metrics, and any metrics relating to long-term customer retention rate.
+This will include funnel analysis, marketing analytics data, sales data (including sales trend analysis and historical data), and all available product metrics relating to your long-term customer retention rate stored in your data warehouse.

-The goal of this analysis is to find actionable insights that can improve product sales metrics and impact other important KPIs such as increasing customer satisfaction or reducing churn.
+The goal of product data analytics is to find actionable insights that can improve product sales metrics and impact other important KPIs, such as increasing user engagement and feature adoption, optimizing the user experience, boosting customer satisfaction, and reducing churn.

 These analyses are most effective when they’re folded into the product development process, and a product performance report is created and re-created repeatedly over the lifecycle of each product.